 If the cat is still in discomfort after using shop-bought remedies or has created patches that are red and bleeding, take he or she to the vet to make sure there's no infection.
 Stronger flea remedies are available on prescription.

-Like fleas, cats can easily get worms from their environment, particularly if they are outdoor cats and often either hunt or interact with other cats.
+Like fleas, cats can easily get worms from their environment.
+This is particularly likely if they are outdoor cats and often hunt or interact with other cats, but it's important that all cats are regularly wormed as a preventative measure.

 Liver and kidney disease